JohNostalg/Chainworks/README.md

 - Copy and paste [GachaSingleRoll.sol](https://github.com/JohNostalg/Chainworks/blob/main/contracts/GachaSingleRoll.sol) in workspace
 - Compile and deloy in Injected Web3 environment using the VRFCoordinator/Link/Keyhash/Fee in the Solidity file
 - Send Kovan LINK to The deployed Smart Contract created on Kovan testnet
-- Use RollDice, then use Hero function to find out who you get!
+- Use RollDice, then use Hero function (wait a few seconds for the data to go to and from VRF Coodinator) to find out who you get!

 # Future Iterations
 - Deploy contracts on Brownie